JoachimWeise/website/content/_index.md

-The main purpose of this blog is to support my own learning process in AI, machine learning, data science, physics and other areas.
-Hardly any of the content is original, instead the focus is rather on clarity of exposition.
+I write this blog mainly to support my own learning process in AI, machine learning, data science, physics and other areas.
+My main goal is to summarize things in a way so that even I can understand them.